wompscode/palc/README.md

 You will have to install `ffmpeg` on your system, or place `ffmpeg.exe` in the same directory as palc.
 This can be done using `winget`, `brew`, whatever package manager your system uses or by downloading it from [here](https://ffmpeg.org/download.html).
 &nbsp;
 &nbsp;
 Uses the following NuGet packages: [z440.atl.core](https://www.nuget.org/packages/z440.atl.core), [System.CommandLine](https://www.nuget.org/packages/System.CommandLine), [Pastel](https://www.nuget.org/packages/Pastel), [FFMpegCore](https://www.nuget.org/packages/FFMpegCore).

+For easy tray-based usage, you can use palc in conjunction with [palc_TrayIcon](https://github.com/wompscode/palc_TrayIcon).